 The clinical internship experience in the MFT Masters Program presents students with the opportunity to apply the knowledge and skills learned in the classroom within a supervised, supportive real-world environment.
-Student interns see clients in both the department on-campus clinics, The Family Resource Center and NMSU Community Health and Wellness Clinic, as well as in an off-campus internship site selected by the Clinical Director.
+Student interns see clients in both the department on-campus clinic, The Family Resource, as well as in an off-campus internship site selected by the Clinical Director.
 As much as possible, the Clinical Director will work with the student and their advisor to select an off-campus site that best fits with the student's professional interests and goals.
 MFT students begin internship during May of their second year in the program.
 Supervision is a critical element of the internship process.
 Interns will enroll in three credits of FCS 525 - Supervised Clinical Practice during the summer, Fall, and Spring of their second year.
 In the course, they will receive weekly supervision from one of the MFT program faculty members.
-As well, students will receive regular supervision from a supervisor affiliated with the off-site placement.
+As well, students will receive regular supervision from a supervisor affiliated with the effective regular supervision from a supervisor affiliated with the summer state.

+off-site placement.
 Supervisors must meet state LMFT supervision requirements in order to provide supervision for MFT students.
 Supervision is provided individually and in group formats using live observation, video recordings, and case report modalities.